Application, Admission & Enrollment

 I’m looking for information about studying at the University of Montpellier.
 Where can I find it?

-You can find information about enrollment and studying at the University of Montpellier on the “Studying at the University of Montpellier” page and on the enrollment pages for the academic departments (UFRs), schools, and institutes.
+You can find information about enrollment and studying at the University of Montpellier on the “Study at the University of Montpellier” page and on the enrollment pages of the academic departments (UFRs), schools, and institutes.

 Special Study Program (RSE)

-The University of Montpellier offers various special statuses that allow for adjustments to the standard academic program: elite athlete status, artist status, employee status, innovative entrepreneur status, socially engaged student status, and so on.
+The University of Montpellier offers various special statuses that allow for adjustments to academic requirements, including elite athlete status, artist status, employee status, innovative entrepreneur status, and student activist status, among others.

-For information on the steps to take, the criteria, and the procedures for obtaining the various statuses, visit the “Academic Success” page on the University’s website: Academic Success – University of Montpellier
+For information on the steps to take, the criteria, and the procedures for obtaining the various statuses, visit the “Succeeding in Your Studies” page on the University’s website: Succeeding in Your Studies – University of Montpellier

 Special circumstances